apolaskey/radiant-js/readme.md

 Application routing is configured at ``app/renderer/editor-routes.js``

 # Known Issues

+Webpack HMR not working for index.ejs or index.js
+* I don't believe it's possible to get around this without jumping through some crazy hoops.
+This is because when launching Electron via the CLI it expects some assets to be available to open the main window.
+For the sake of simplicity this is going to be left alone.

+Warning like: ``npm WARN invalid config loglevel="notice"``
+* To fix the above just run ``npm config set loglevel warn`` the above occurs on Windows environments running NPM >= 6 due to the newer auto-enabled package-lock.json functionality

 Warning like: ``MaxListenersExceededWarning: Possible EventEmitter memory leak detected. `` is displayed
 * To fix the above issue update NPM to ``>= 4.4.4`` can be done by doing ``npm update -g npm``